-Students will be notified of their clinical placement during the general course orientation.
+Students will be notified of their clinical placement during the general course orientation approximately one week before Capstone starts.
 Students must understand that although an agency has availability for a Capstone student in a particular area, the name of the student's preceptor may not be available at the same time.
-The qualified and available preceptors are selected by the agencies, not the School of Nursing, and therefore outside the control of the SON.
-Preceptor availability, hiring of new nurses, resignation of nurses, vacation time and sick leave taken by preceptors all influence which, if any, preceptors are available in each clinical area and availability during which shift (day or night).
+The available and qualified preceptors are selected by the agencies, not the School of Nursing, and are therefore outside the control of the SON.
+Preceptor availability, hiring of new nurses, resignation of nurses, vacation time, and sick leave taken by preceptors all influence which, if any, preceptors are available in each clinical area and availability during which shift (day or night).
 The agencies often do not know this information and will inform the School of Nursing of the names of available preceptors and shifts only when they themselves know.
 Therefore, students who need to make personal arrangements such as child care or with outside employers, etc. should begin that process now to the best of their ability knowing that Capstone occurs during a 4-week period of time.